Meta (Facebook): Software Engineer Levels

 E3 Software Engineers join the company from university or have a couple of years of commercial experience (intern or apprentice).
 They are expected to have autonomy sufficient to complete individual tasks without much guidance, deliver production-quality code, use tools, implement good tests, and write documentation.

-At Meta, Software Engineers at Level E3, are expected to be well-rounded engineers who can deliver good-quality code and features and exhibit a strong growth mindset.
+At Meta, Software Engineers at Level E3 are expected to be well-rounded engineers who can deliver good-quality code and features and exhibit a strong growth mindset.
 Engineers at that level are expected to grow to E4 within 24 months.

 E4 – Software Engineer |||